Purchases made through links may earn us a small commission, at no extra cost to you.

 Exploring Beyond Trinity Square

-From what we saw, not a lot of people explore beyond Trinity Square, leaving the northwest side of the Castle District relatively free of crowds.
+From what we saw, not a lot of people explore beyond Trinity Square, leaving the northwest side of Budapest’s Castle District relatively free of crowds.
 This area feels less like a castle and more like a small town.

 The Vienna Gate is the only existing old-town gate and all four roads on the hill converge here, the northern entrance of the district.
 Take the stairs to the top of the gate to see a great view of the Buda Hills.